Platoniq/wilder-journal/_articles/en/colombia-comparte-tu-rollo.md

 image:
   path: /media/articles/social/esepe-hamaca.png
 ---
+Co-creating the collective memory of a country through its public libraries.

 "To carry out memory recovery processes with the community begins with a single task: listening to the people.
 You don't have to be a historian. **You only have to have one quality and that is to know how to listen and propose a topic.
 People are coming.** You don't have to put it in strange terms".
 Hernando Alberto Gómez, Librarian of the Public Library Operation P.A.P.A (Quimbaya, Quindío)

 ## Hypothesis: Looking in the rear-view mirror of our history without blind spots